hmltn-0/CafeArchive/README.md

 ## Description

-NCategory Cafe Archiver is a tool designed to periodically crawl and archive the NCategory Cafe website.
+NCategory Cafe Archiver is a tool designed to periodically crawl and archive the [NCategory Cafe website](https://golem.ph.utexas.edu/category/).
 Its primary purpose is to preserve the content as a backup, ensuring that the information remains accessible even if the original site becomes unavailable.
 This can be considered a mirror of the NCategory Cafe website, providing a reliable copy of the online content.

+For more information, refer to the site configuration in `config.json`.

 ## Installation

-### Development Setup

 1. Clone the repository:
 ```sh